Muizz Mustapha: Castleford Tigers

 On 3 October 2022, the Castleford Tigers announced the signing of Mustapha from Leeds.
 He would join on a one-year deal, with an option for a further year in the club's favour.
 Head coach Lee Radford said, "His leg speed, his defence, his line speed is fantastic, and he is a different shape to a lot of front rowers kicking around in the competition."

 Mustapha made his Castleford debut on 26 February 2023 against St Helens.
 He played thirteen matches for Castleford in the 2023 season as the club finished 11th on the table narrowly avoiding relegation.

 In the 2025 season, he made seventeen appearances for Castleford, scoring three tries.
 On 10 October, Castleford announced Mustapha would depart the club to pursue playing opportunities elsewhere.

 Batley Bulldogs (DR)

 In June 2024, Mustapha made two appearances for Batley Bulldogs in the RFL Championship, through their dual registration agreement with Castleford.

 Doncaster R.L.F.C.

 On 26 October 2025, Mustapha signed for Doncaster R.L.F.C. in the RFL Championship on a two-year deal.

 International

 On 11 September 2019, Mustapha was called up for the Nigeria 60-man training squad.

+He played for Nigeria when they faced off against a combined Cumbria side in Barrow in November 2025, he started at loose forward and scored Nigeria's only try in the 70-6 loss.